 The Commission, having considered this matter at a meeting conducted pursuant to the judicial or quasi-judicial proceedings exemption of N.Y.
-Public Officers Law § 108.1, announced that it had determined upon a 6-0 vote to adopt the Hearing Officer's findings of fact, conclusions of law and recommendation of license revocation.
+Public Officers Law § 108.1, announced that it had determined upon a 6-0 vote to adopt the Hearing Officer's findings of fact and conclusions of law recommending that Mr. Tillman's gaming employee registration be revoked.